adir-ch/Carpark/README.md

 ### General Assumptions ###

+- Patron will be charged according to a single rate (no multiple rates if parked during night and weekend for example).
 - If enters before midnight Friday and exit during the weekend or after the weekend, but not qualified to a night rate during weekend promotion, the charge will be according to the Hourly rate.

 - Car that enters in Sunday after 6PM, and exit on Monday at 3AM (for example) should be charged by the standard rate, since it does not qualify for weekend rate (exit before Sunday Midnight), and does not qualify for night rate (since night rate defined only for weekdays).